Model-free controlled variable selection via data splitting: Introduction

 In this paper, we propose a model-free variable selection procedure that could achieve an effective FDR control.
 We first recast the problem of conducting variable selection in sufficient dimension reduction into making inferences on regression coefficients in a set of linear regressions with several response transformations.
 A variable selection procedure is subsequently developed via error rate control for low-dimensional and high-dimensional settings, respectively.
-This novel data-driven selection procedure can control the FDR while being combined with different existing SDR methods for model-free variable selection by choosing different response transformation functions.
-The proposed procedure is computationally efficient and convenient to implement since it only involves a one-time split of the data and the calculation of the product of two dimension reduction matrices obtained from two splits.
-This method can achieve finite-sample and asymptotic FDR control under some mild conditions.
-Numerical experiments indicate that our procedure has satisfactory FDR control and higher power compared with existing methods.
+Our main contributions include: (1) This novel data-driven selection procedure can control the FDR while being combined with different existing SDR methods for model-free variable selection by choosing different response transformation functions.
+(2) Our method does not need to estimate any nuisance parameters such as the structural dimension in SDR.
+(3) Notably, the proposed procedure is computationally efficient and easy to implement since it only involves a one-time split of the data and the calculation of the product of two dimension reduction matrices obtained from two splits.
+(4) Furthermore, this method can achieve finite-sample and asymptotic FDR control under some mild conditions.
+(5) Numerical experiments indicate that our procedure exhibits satisfactory FDR control and higher power compared with existing methods.

 The rest of this paper is organized as follows.
-In section \ref{Methodology}, we reframe the variable selection in SDR formulation as a multiple testing problem.
-In section \ref{variableselection}, we first propose a low-dimensional variable selection procedure with error rate control and then discuss its extension in high-dimensional situations.
-The finite-sample and asymptotic theories for FDR control are developed in Section \ref{theory}.
+In section \ref{Methodology}, we present the problem and model formulation.
+In section \ref{variableselection}, we propose a low-dimensional variable selection procedure with error rate control and then discuss its extension in high-dimensional situations.
+The finite-sample and asymptotic theories for controlling the FDR are developed in Section \ref{theory}.
 Simulation studies and a real-data investigation are conducted in Section \ref{numerical} to demonstrate the superior performance of the proposed method.
-Section \ref{discussion} concludes the paper.
+Section \ref{discussion} concludes the paper with several further topics.
 The main theoretical proofs are given in Appendix.
-More detailed proofs and some additional numerical results are delineated in the Supplementary Material.
+More detailed proofs and additional numerical results are delineated in the Supplementary Material.

 Notations.
 Let $\lambda_{\min}({\bf B})$ and $\lambda_{\max}({\bf B})$ denote the smallest and largest eigenvalues of square matrix ${\bf B}=(b_{ij})$.
 Write $\|{\bf B}\|_2=(\sum\nolimits_i\sum\nolimits_j b_{ij}^2)^{1/2}$ and $\|{\bf{B}}\|_{\infty}=\max_i\sum\nolimits_{j}|b_{ij}|$.
 Denote $\|\bm\mu\|_1=\sum\nolimits_i|\mu_i|$ and $\|\bm\mu\|_2=(\sum\nolimits_i\mu_i^2)^{1/2}$ be the $L_1$ and $L_2$ norm of vector $\bm\mu$.
 Denote $\mathbb{E}(\X)$ and $\text{cov}(\X)$ be the expectation and covariance for random vector $\X$, respectively.
 Let $A_{n}\approx B_{n}$ denote that two quantities $A_{n}$ and $B_{n}$ are asymptotically equivalent, in the sense that there is a constant $C>1$ such that $B_{n}/C\leq A_{n}\leq B_{n}C$ with probability tending to 1.
 The ``$\gtrsim$" and ``$\lesssim$" are similarly defined.